 The content of this page was updated in July 2019, with an excerpt from the book Token Economy by Shermin Voshmgir.

-Cryptoeconomics refers to as the study of economic interaction in adversarial environments.
+Cryptoeconomics refers to the study of economic interaction in adversarial environments.
 The underlying challenge is that in decentralized P2P systems, that do not give control to any centralized party, one must assume that there will be bad actors looking to disrupt the system.
 Cryptoeconomic approaches combine cryptography and economics to create robust decentralized P2P networks that thrive over time despite adversaries attempting to disrupt them.
 The cryptography underlying these systems is what makes the P2P communication within the networks secure, and the economics is what incentivizes all actors to contribute to the network so that it continues to develop over time.

-Before the advent of Bitcoin, it was commonly believed to be impossible to achieve fault tolerant and attack resistant consensus among nodes in a P2P network (Byzantine General’s Problem).
+Before the advent of Bitcoin, it was commonly believed to be impossible to achieve fault-tolerant and attack resistant consensus among nodes in a P2P network (Byzantine General’s Problem).
 Satoshi Nakamoto introduced economic incentives to a P2P Network and solved that problem in the Bitcoin White Paper published in 2008.
-While decentralized P2P systems based on cryptography were nothing new – see Kazaa and BitTorrent – what these P2P systems before Bitcoin lacked was economic incentive layer for coordination of the network of participants.
-Satoshi’s implementation of a Proof of Work (POW) consensus mechanism introduced a new field of economic coordination game, now referred to as cryptoeconomics.
+While decentralized P2P systems based on cryptography were nothing new – see Kazaa and BitTorrent – what these P2P systems before Bitcoin lacked was the economic incentive layer for coordination of the network of participants.
+Satoshi’s implementation of a Proof of Work (POW) consensus mechanism introduced a new field of an economic coordination game, now referred to as cryptoeconomics.

 Decentralized systems are less likely to fail accidentally because they rely on many separate components.

 Decentralized systems are more expensive to attack and destroy or manipulate because they lack sensitive central points that can be attacked at much lower cost than the economic size of the surrounding system.